Dairy (New Zealand)

-In New Zealand, a dairy is a small owner-operated convenience shop licensed to sell groceries, milk, eggs, dairy products, perishables, newspapers and other staples during and after normal trading hours.
+In New Zealand, a dairy is a small owner-operated convenience shop licensed to sell groceries, eggs, milk, dairy products, perishables, newspapers and other staples during and after normal trading hours.
+The Australian term milk bar is also often used to describe dairies.

 Origins and usage

 The term dairy came into common usage in New Zealand English to describe small shops by the late 1930s.
 Perishables such as milk and eggs were formerly delivered to city households from a dairy farm; by the late 1930s, small shops stocked such produce, and the term shifted to describe these shops.
 In addition to this meaning, New Zealand English retains the common meanings of dairy, referring to milk, milk-derived products and associated industries.